 Activity Delivery Costs must be tied to the time staff and contractors dedicate to a specific project.
 Applicants must show how the proposed Activity Delivery Costs are or will be cost reasonable through procurement of professional services and/or cost of in-house staff to provide program or project related services.
 All Activity Delivery Costs must be included as part of the total project costs in a request for CDBG-DR funding.
+Please include a cost reasonable estimate for all administrative costs associated with the proposed project

-10.0 Application Procedures
+14.0 Application Procedures